Computer hardware for business

 Advantages of laptops for business

-If you need to use a computer while away from your office, a portable device such as a laptop or a tablet computer can be invaluable.
+If you need to use a computer while away from your office, a portable device such as a laptop, a tablet or a hybrid tablet/laptop computer can be invaluable.
 They are particularly suitable for salespeople making client visits and for employees who work from home or out of the office regularly.

 If your workers occasionally need to work in the office, you should consider using a docking station.
 This will allow them to use their laptop in the office in place of a desktop PC, and connect it to the existing business network and a power supply.